This story was originally written for the Driven to Desire Challenge

 Hissing and booing from the audience follow his outlandish, inflammatory remark.
 My attention turns to the Governor, along with every other head in the room.
 And that's when it happens.
 The Governor turns his body toward the President, crosses his left foot in front of his right ankle, and tucks his right hand into his front pocket.

-He knows he's going to win, I marvel, with immediate admiration.
+He knows he's going to win, I marvel, with immediate, intense admiration.
 And while I'm busy admiring, I take in the way his trousers strain against the sweet curves contained inside them.

 Uproarious laughter rings through the auditorium, and I have to actually bite my lip to keep from smirking, myself.